ValentinSchmittDeer/dsm-from-planetscope/README.md

 > © Valentin Schmitt (University of Stuttgart, IfP), 2022 - Author and Proprietary
 > © Planet Labs Inc., 2022 - Proprietary

-**Caution: the usage of that algorithm is regulated by coppyright**
+**Caution: the usage of that algorithm is regulated by coppyrights**
 **It has been design on Ubuntu and some functions must operate in Planet IT environment**

 **Author:** [Valentin Schmitt (Planet intern, University of Stuttgart, IfP)](mailto:schmitt.h.valentin@gmail.com)